 Depressive Disorders Information

-Living with depression or depressive disorders can be life debilitating.
+Living with depression or depressive disorders can be debilitating.

-Low motivation, low self-worth, hopelessness or just some of the commonly known effects of depression preventing many people from living their life in a functioning way.
+Low motivation, low self-worth, and hopelessness are just some of the commonly-known effects of depression preventing many people from living their life in a functioning way.

-Depressive disorders are experienced in a unique way for everyone but it’s important to capture some symptoms to distinguish one disorder from another.
-With depressive disorders, it is very important to name that there may be other factors at play that are affecting your mood and or energy levels.
+Depressive disorders are experienced in a unique way for everyone.
+But it’s important to capture some symptoms to distinguish one disorder from another.
+With depressive disorders, it is also very important to mention that there may be other factors in play that are affecting your mood and or energy levels.

 Here are some other factors that could be affecting you outside of having depression: